LordNoteworthy/software-engineering-notes/designing-data-intensive-applications/chapter-01-reliable-scalable-and-maintainable-applications.md

 ### Software errors

 - Harder to anticipate because they are correlated across nodes, they tend to cause many more system failures than uncorrelated hardware faults.
+Examples include:
-Examples include: - A software bug that causes every instance of an application server to crash when given a particular bad input.
-For example, consider the leap second on _June 30, 2012_ that caused many applications to hang simultaneously, due to a **bug in the Linux kernel**. - A runaway process uses up some shared resource—CPU time, memory, disk space or network bandwidth. - A service that the system depends on slows down, becomes unresponsive or starts returning corrupted responses. - Cascading failures, where a small fault in one component triggers a fault in another component, which in turn triggers further faults.
+  - A software **bug** that causes every instance of an application server to crash when given a particular bad input.
+For example, consider the leap second on _June 30, 2012_ that caused many applications to hang simultaneously, due to a **bug in the Linux kernel**.
+  - A **runaway process** uses up some shared resource—CPU time, memory, disk space or network bandwidth.
+  - A **service** that the system depends on slows down, becomes **unresponsive** or starts returning corrupted responses.
+  - **Cascading failures**, where a small fault in one component triggers a fault in another component, which in turn triggers further faults.

 ## Human errors